Chapter Administration

 Internal Audit Committee non-Board member appointed by the President

-VMN-VMS Committee (Alex Bueno, Coordinator)
+VMN-Better Impact Committee (Alex Bueno, Coordinator)

 PROGRAM

-Communications Committee (Seeking new Chair):
+Communications Committee (Emily Byers, Chair):

 Google Groups - Mary O'Meara

-Members: Grace Cangialosi, Cindy Colson, Linda Bueno
+Members: Grace Cangialosi, Cindy Colson

 Projects Committee (Carolyn Smith, Chair)